Why You NEED A Bullet Journal In Your Life

 So what exactly is a Bullet Journal?

 The easiest way to explain a Bullet Journal is that it combines all the paper you need into one place.
-It’s a to-do list, a diary, and a planner all in one.
+It’s a to-do list, a diary, a planner, a calendar and whatever else you can think of.
+All rolled into one.

 At it’s very essence, a bullet journal is just a bulleted list of notes.
 You can add in time trackers and a calendar and you’ve got a life planner on your hands.